MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-feedback-policies-in-teams.md

 As an admin, you can control whether users in your organization can report a problem or with Teams to Microsoft and whether they receive a survey.

-These capabilitites are currently controlled by two sets of policies based on user platfrom and feedback feature.
+Two sets of policies currently control these capabilities based on user platform and feedback feature.
 This table provides more information on policies for different platforms and feedback features.

 |Platform/Feedback feature |Report a problem/Send feedback |Give a compliment |Suggest a feature |Surveys |
 |--------------------------|-------------------------------|------------------|------------------|--------|